 The stopper in the Caldolor vial does not contain natural rubber latex, dry natural rubber, or blends of natural rubber.

 Patient Counseling Information

-Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, jaundice, right upper quadrant tenderness, and "flulike" symptoms).
-Instruct patients to stop therapy with Caldolor and seek immediate medical therapy if any of these occur [see Warnings and Precautions (5.3)].
+Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
+If these occur, instruct patients to stop Caldolor and seek immediate medical therapy [see Warnings and Precautions (5.3)].